d12frosted/elpa-mirror/gnu/consult-readme.txt

   │  ;; select the previous or next candidate.
   │  consult-line :prompt "Search: "
   │  :preview-key (list (kbd "<S-down>") (kbd "<S-up>"))) └────

+  The configuration values are evaluated at runtime, just before the completion session is started.
+Therefore you can use for example `thing-at-point' to adjust the initial input or the future hitory.

+  ┌────
+  │ (consult-customize
+  │  consult-line
+  │  :add-history (seq-some #'thing-at-point '(region symbol))) │
+  │ (defalias 'consult-line-thing-at-point 'consult-line) │
+  │ (consult-customize
+  │  consult-line-thing-at-point
+  │  :initial (thing-at-point 'symbol))
+  └────

   Generally it is possible to modify commands for your individual needs